chan3785/english_describer/README.md

 # This is my AI api - Gemini project for study English.
 It's simple to use.
-just put text to describe more easly to understand.
+just put the text to describe more easly to understand.

-you can see the answer, and also you can see the preview response below the answer.
+you can see the response, and also you can see the preview response below the main text.

+it will show you a definition of word, and example sentence. i'll hope you study english with my program.

 ## Getting Started

 First, You need set ```.env``` variables.